keanthology/data-engineering/README.md

 # data-engineering
-contains the codes and scripts i use in data engineering most especially in Microsoft Azure and Azure Databricks.
+This contains the mostly used codes and scripts in data engineering most especially in Microsoft Azure and Azure Databricks.